UWPCE-PythonCert/PythonCertDevel/source/modules/SubclassingAndInheritance.rst

 Type-Based Dispatch
 -------------------

-You'll see code that looks like this:
+Occasionally you'll see code that looks like this:

 .. code-block:: python